lucasgdb/who-does-not-follow-me/README.md

 ## Description

-A Node.js script to verify who does not follow you on GitHub. (based on your following and followers)
+A Node.js script to check who does not follow you on GitHub. (based on your following and followers)

 ## How to use